krasserm/super-resolution/README.md

 An alternative to the `--benchmark` training option is to evaluate saved models with `bench.py` and then select the model with the highest PSNR.
 For example,

-    python bench.py -i ./output/20181016-063620/models -o bench.json
+    python bench.py --dataset ./DIV2K_BIN -i ./output/20181016-063620/models -o bench.json

 evaluates all models in directory `./output/20181016-063620/models` and writes the results to `bench.json`.
 This JSON file maps model filenames to evaluation PSNR.
-The `bench.py` script also writes the best model in terms of PSNR to `stdout` at the end of evaluation:
+The `bench.py` script also writes the model with the best PSNR to `stdout` at the end of evaluation:

     Best PSNR = 34.5394 for model ./output/20181016-063620/models/epoch-294-psnr-37.4630.h5